The onboarding process of a non-employee sometimes doesn’t exist. If one does exist, it is often manual, slow, inconsistent and risk-laden.

 Create, manage and maintain any number of portals for all third parties; partners, contractors, vendors and customers.
 Allowing third parties to self-register and provide information saves time and effort on the part of the organization and reduces human error.

-Engage third parties to self-certify.
+Engage third parties to self-validate.
 Regularly scheduled or contextual self-validations can occur via email with verification codes.
 By controlling which domains are allowed to register for access, organizations are able to send out emails to non-employees periodically or contextually, requiring a response to avoid having identities disabled.
+The process of identity validation greatly reduces, and often can eliminate the need for inactivity reports.

 Assigned partner managers can be required to attest to the access of non-employee identities.
 Often organizations do not know if a non-employee is still engaged, which leads to orphaned or abandoned access.
 Requiring delegated admins to attest that users are still with the partner and engaged allows organizations to more effectively manage that identity and its access.
 Regular validation of identity relationships can help alleviate access certification fatigue for your internal resources.